loneknightpy/idba/README.md

 IDBA is the basic iterative de Bruijn graph assembler for second-generation sequencing reads.
 IDBA-UD, an extension of IDBA, is designed to utilize paired-end reads to assemble low-depth regions and use progressive depth on contigs to reduce errors in high-depth regions.
-It is a generic purpose assembler and epspacially good for single-cell and metagenomic sequencing data.
+It is a generic purpose assembler and especially good for single-cell and metagenomic sequencing data.
 IDBA-Hybrid is another update version of IDBA-UD, which can make use of a similar reference genome to improve assembly result.
 IDBA-Tran is an iterative de Bruijn graph assembler for RNA-Seq data.